 I’m surprised I’ve never seen this anime recommended by anyone (one person maybe).

-The dubbing is spot on.
+The dubbing is decent.
 The voices play so well with the characters.
-And of course the anime itself is a star in its own right.
+And of course, the anime itself is a star in its own right.

 3. It’s You Guys Fault I’m Not Popular